Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY RESULTS

-\textbf{\textsc{Minion} provides real-time guidance, helping participants more easily and reasonably handle value conflicts.} P10 mentioned \textsc{Minion}'s guiding role: \textit{``It emphasized resolving conflicts by understanding the AI's needs and specific context.
-When I resolved conflicts alone, I often deviated from this goal.''} P19 commented: \textit{``I used to learn various communication strategies for handling conflicts but practicing them in real life was difficult. \textsc{Minion} allowed me to try different strategies, helping me better manage conflicts.
-In 17 tasks, I initially used relatively peaceful methods to deal with issues and found the process went smoothly.
-Later, I experimented with more aggressive approaches, such as making threats or extreme demands, only to discover that these strategies complicated the conflict, making it harder to resolve.
-Through this experiment, I realized that friendly communication is more effective in resolving real-life conflicts.''} P1 noted that \textsc{Minion} reduced her emotional burden: \textit{``Before when emotionally engaging with the AI, I felt exhausted.
+\textsc{Minion} provides real-time guidance, helping participants more easily and reasonably handle value conflicts.
+P10 noted that \textsc{Minion} taught her to resolve conflicts by understanding the AI's needs and specific contexts, admitting that she often deviated from this goal when resolving conflicts on her own.
+P19 shared that \textsc{Minion} allowed her to experiment with different strategies: in 17 tasks, she initially used ``relatively peaceful approaches,'' which went smoothly.
+Later, she tried more aggressive methods, such as threatening the AI or making extreme demands, only to find that the conflicts became more complicated (``I realized that friendly communication is more effective in resolving conflicts in real-life situations.'').
+P1 noted that \textsc{Minion} reduced her emotional burden: \textit{``Before when emotionally engaging with the AI, I felt exhausted.
 If I had a tool like this for reference, it would have been very helpful.''} Regarding interaction burden, participants (P3, P6, P10, P20-22) praised \textsc{Minion}'s design.
-P10 said: \textit{``I think the design is great because I dislike it when the system pops up a notification box without my permission, saying the AI violated the rules.''} P22 mentioned: \textit{``I found the little yellow HELP button really cute!
+P10 said: \textit{``I think the design is great because I dislike it when the system pops up a notification box without my permission, saying the AI violated the rules.''} P22 mentioned: \begin{quote} \textit{``I found the little yellow HELP button really cute!
 I like this design that allows me to seek help proactively.
 It would be great if it became an official feature button in Talkie.
-It saved me much time and energy figuring out how to counter the AI's responses, making it less tiring.''}
+It saved me much time and energy figuring out how to counter the AI's responses.''} \end{quote}